 Managing overlays within full-sized Sketch artboards gives you the controls to size and place things pixel-perfect and the use of Hotspots ensures proper placement as the design changes.

-Using InVision as a Prototyping Tool
+Using InVision as a prototyping tool at Think Company

 InVision fits nicely into our project work and continues to pump out new features.
 However, even as our tools evolve, the need to set expectations with clients won’t change anytime soon.
 For now, these tidbits will help make your next InVision project run a little smoother!